 Virginia SREC Market

 A: Virginia recently passed a law (more info here: https://www.vacleaneconomy.org) that provides a requirement for utilities like Dominion to purchase renewable energy credits, or “RECs”.
 Since you have a renewable energy generator in the form of a solar PV array, you can produce “SRECs” that meet the definition of what Dominion has to buy to meet the state’s obligation.
 Virginia put this law into place to help encourage residents, business owners, and utilities to adopt cleaner energy practices, and by selling your SRECs you would be taking advantage of this new law.

 Q: What is happening with the VA Market?

 A: Virginia passed the Virginia Clean Economy Act in 2020 essentially opening the possibility of an SREC market.
-As this is new in Virginia there is not a viable market to sell in VA.
-However, Virginia-sited systems are presently eligible to register in the Pennsylvania Tier I REC market which is currently going for about $27.00 per SREC.
-We do not currently have a known timeline for the VA market, though we have heard it is hoped to be shaped by the end of the year.
+Virginia-sited systems are presently eligible to register in the Pennsylvania Tier I REC market .
+We do not currently have a known timeline for the VA market, though we expect the market to continue to mature.
 The Virginia State Corporation Commission (SCC) is currently working on setting the regulations for the solar carveout of the Virginia Clean Economy Act’s Renewable Portfolio Standard which will provide much needed clarity regarding project eligibility, requirements, and future expectations.